MionKit/mion/packages/http/README.md

 # `@mionkit/http`

-**mion router is an RPC like router oriented for quick Api development,** it is agnostic about the environment it is used on.
-It could be used on [serverless environments](../serverless/README.md), or as an standalone http server.

-**mion Server is well suited a very specific scenario, that is Apis that works with json data only**.
-In return it offers quick development, fast execution and a Lightweight router.
+**mion is an RPC like router oriented for quick Api development,** it is agnostic about the environment it is used on.
+It could be used on [serverless environments](../serverless/README.md), or as an standalone http server. it offers quick development, fast execution and a Lightweight router.
 [Benchmarks here!](https://github.com/MionKit/benchmarks) 🚀

-This is a limited http server, only supports `application/json` content type, does not support multipart/form-data, no websocket or streams and no file upload neither.
+This is the [Node.js](https://nodejs.org/en) http server for mion, only supports `json` content type, does not support `multipart/form-data`, no websocket or streams and no file upload neither.
 There are better alternatives for those scenarios (like S3 file upload, etc).

 ## Check Out The [Website And Documentation](http://mion.io) 📚